michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 98. You develop Azure solutions.
 You must connect to a No-SQL globally-distributed database by using the .NET API.
-You need to create an object to configure and execute requests in the database.
+You need to create an object to configure and execute requests in the database.<br>
 <b>new CosmosClient(EndpointUri, PrimaryKey);</b>

 99. You are developing an Azure Cosmos DB solution by using the Azure Cosmos DB SQL API.
 The data includes millions of documents.
 Each document may contain hundreds of properties.